XuewenWangUGA/MacroHapCaller/README.md

 `java -jar MacroHapCaller##.jar`

-where ## is the version number, e.g.: 0.4.
+where ## is the version number, e.g. :   0.4.

 ## Command:
 to change the the version number as needed.